Preparing for Your Arrival

 How will I know if my child needs to be picked up by her guardian?

 The School will be in touch with the parent prior to reaching out to the guardian to arrange pick-up.
-If parents do not respond to the School within 24 hours, the School will reach out to the guardians without parent conversation.
+If parents do not respond to the School within a reasonable time, the School will reach out to the guardians without parent conversation.

 What interactions will the guardian have with my child?